uswds/uswds-site/pages/documentation/settings.md

 @forward 'uswds-theme-custom-styles';
 ```

+#### Example 2

-If you include settings right in your Sass entry point, it would look something like this:
+If you prefer to configure your settings directly inside your Sass entry point, it would look something like this:

 ```scss
 /* styles.scss */